thejpsingh/oldportfolio/README.md

 # oldportfolio
-This portfoilo use as a project to complete the the coursera course In learing of responsive web site desing I need to create a portfolio without using a framework only html and css so I created this one.
+This portfoilo use as a project to complete the Coursera course In learing of responsive web site desing I need to create a portfolio without using a framework only html and css so I created this one.